Non-invasive Breast Cancer

 Invasive breast cancer occurs when abnormal cells from inside the milk ducts or lobules break out into nearby breast tissue.
 Cancer cells can travel from the breast to other parts of the body through the blood stream or the lymphatic system.
 They may travel early in the process when a tumor is small or later when a tumor is large.
 The lymph nodes in the underarm area (axillary lymph nodes) are the first place breast cancer is likely to spread.
 Learn more

-Stage IV breast cancer (also known as metastatic or advanced breast cancer) has spread beyond the breast to other parts of the body, most often the bones, lungs, liver or brain.
+Stage IV breast cancer (also known advanced breast cancer) has spread beyond the breast to other parts of the body, most often the bones, lungs, liver or brain.

 Although metastatic breast cancer has spread to another part of the body, it is considered and treated as breast cancer.
 For example, breast cancer that has spread to the bones is still breast cancer (not bone cancer) and is treated with breast cancer drugs, rather than treatments for a cancer that began in the bones.
 Learn more